|

 amplitude

-text string for output file names, see below.
+(string): Text string for the output file names, see below

 [steps]